animal-tree/Writing-stuff/Does-anyone-else-think-this-is-proof-of-God?.md

 I believe our personalities are shaped by our memory processes.
 This region of time does not give me the best cogntiive resources to work with.
 But more than that, it doesn't give me the happy, normal self I remember and who, my rare but quite close friends, remember.
 With them, I think I'll find the words later.
 Thanks to our loved ones' memories, we can recover from the identity theft of trauma...
 I believe.
 (Hell is other people)

 You don't see what you don't see.
 But maybe you can, and then thank you.

+---

+God traumatized me, if he exists, and I used to militantly believe he didn't.
+But lately, He or whatever coismic-coincidence force has been showing me a better side of this kind of coincidence deus-ex-machina magic.
+That being said, my inability to communicate still makes me suspicious, since it turns off and on, like "gates of heaven" opening and closing, depending on who I talk to, changes by context, and warps my thoughts, memories, and associations in unrecognizable and clearly-foreign ways.

+It's not psychosis, but it is a process of some kind.
+I hope to teach that later.